soundcloud/lightcycle/README.md

 - Setting resources
 - Hooking up lightcycles

-Lightcycles are responsible for a specific feature, regarless the Activy or Fragment.
+Lightcycles are responsible for specific features, regarless the Activy or Fragment.

 ### Testing the logic

 A typical Light Cycle Activity or Fragment does not contain any logic and may not be tested.

-A Light Cycle should not depend on any resources, meaning it should not be needed to hook up resourouces or mock up views to test it.
+A Light Cycle should not depend on any Android Framework specific classes, meaning it should not be needed to hook up resources or mock up views to test it.

 ```java
 public class ScreenStateProviderTest {